jmonnette/datapoc/readme.md

 ## Setup

 Before you run the app, you need to set up your environment.
-Make sure to have your GitHub username set in an environment variable called `GITHUB_USER_NAME`.
+The following environment variables are required.
 You can use an `.env` file for this.

+GITHUB_USER_NAME
+GITHUB_TOKEN
+AZURE_OPENAI_ENDPOINT
+OPENAI_API_KEY
+OPENAI_API_VERSION

 ## How to run the application